sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 ----

-## Model selection
+## Model selection: LOO-CV and wAIC scores

-We are going to compare the various models we have ran for each dataset (i.e., 4 model for protein data and 2 models for nucleotide data) by conducting a "leave-one-out" cross-validation (LOO-CV) approach.
+We are going to compare the various models we have ran for each dataset (i.e., 4 models for protein data and 2 models for nucleotide data) by conducting a "leave-one-out" cross-validation (LOO-CV) approach.
 Please note that, for large datasets, this approach may be too computationally demanding, and so other methods such as the widely applicable information criterion (wAIC) could be used instead -- such a score seems to give good enough approximations for datasets with > 4,000 sites.

 Our dataset is relatively small, so we will obtain both the LOO-CV and wAIC scores.
 If the MCMC seems to have reached convergence and have large enough ESS VALUES based on the stats given by `tracecomp`, both scores should be equally reliable!